 THE HIVE THEATRE is pleased to announce the world premiere production of A Brief History of the Soviet Union, written by Vladimir Zelevinsky and directed by Jacques Stewart.
 A Brief History of the Soviet Union will play a three-week limited engagement at the Dorothy Strelsin Theatre (312 West 36th St, 1st Fl, Manhattan).
-Thursday, January 16th, 2014 through Saturday, February 1st, 2014..
+Tonight, January 16th, 2014 through Saturday, February 1st, 2014..
 Opening Night is Friday, January 17th at 8 p.m.

 The Hive Theatre dares to bring you the entire lifespan of the world's largest country!
 The mysteries of Lenin's tomb!
 The secret of Stalin's death!
 The spying techniques of the KGB!
 All shall be revealed!
 100 years of history in 100 minutes!
 Four actors navigate between an array of juxtaposed Soviets who are living in the thick of some of the most pivotal moments of the past century.
 Farcical, approachable, sometimes sentimental, and always hilarious - "A Brief History" explores how similar people really are, regardless of how their regime may want them to live.

 The production features lighting and sound design by Becky Heisler.
 The production stage manager is Spencer Clouse.

 A Brief History of the Soviet Union performs the following regular schedule through Saturday, February 1st, 2014:

 Tickets are $18 and are available online at hivetheatre.brownpapertickets.com or by calling 1-800-838-3006.
 Tickets may also be purchased in-person at the theater ½ hour prior to performance.
 Running time: 100 min.
 Website: www.thehivetheatre.com.

 *Appearing Courtesy of Actors' Equity Association.
 Equity Approved Showcase.